obowersa/obowersa.net/src/content/blog/gitattributes-idp-language.md

 This returns an object with each identified language as a key, with a value showing the number of bytes of code written in that language.
 A lot of the time what folk care about when querying this API is the language with the most bytes.

-Which, in our example, is typescript.
+Which in our example, is typescript.

 Despite the fact that the code we care about definitely isn't